poojaakella/Neoantigen/README.md

     ```
 4. Prepare the dataset (could not be uploaded due to the large size)
    4.1 Download the dataset (https://cbioportal-datahub.s3.amazonaws.com/ccle_broad_2019.tar.gz)
-   4.2 Move data_mutations.txt file to the data folder in the root directory (not deepmhci directory)
+   4.2 Move data_mutations.txt file to the data folder in Aim1 directory

 5. Usage: